Grace Tabernacle Church

-Croydon church gets a home of its own following £1.1m Unity Trust Bank funding package
+Croydon church gets a home of its own following loan from Unity Trust Bank

-A South London Pentecostal church which was left homeless when its former community centre base closed four years ago has finally got a home of its own thanks to a seven-figure Unity Trust Bank funding package.
+A South London Pentecostal church which was left homeless when its former community centre base closed four years ago has finally got a home of its own thanks to a seven-figure loan from Unity Trust Bank.

 Grace Tabernacle bought a derelict printworks in Grenaby Road, Croydon last year and following a refinance loan of £1.1m from the commercial bank with a social conscience, the building has been transformed.
 Renamed Charis House, it offers a place of worship for its congregation and space for a range of educational and support programmes for adults and young people, including anti-knife crime initiatives and monitored liaison for estranged families.